internap/suitcase/README.md

 - SCSS : `scss/{category}/_{component}.scss`

 > In your HTML snippet (`.ejs` file), you can separate your content in subsections with subtitles like `{{ Hello world }}`

+## To add a flavor

+- Create a new `.scss` file under the `scss/flavors` folder where you will declare your custom variables.
+- Show it into your docs by declaring it into the `docs/_harp.json` config file.

+> In your new SCSS flavor file, don't forget to put `@import "../suitcase";` at the end in order to include the framework.